pyControl/docs/docs/user-guide/programming-tasks.md

 ## Changing state

-The function `goto_state` tells the state machine to transition to the state who's name is provided as an argument.
+The function `goto_state` tells the state machine to transition to the state whose name is provided as an argument.

 ```python
 goto_state('state_B')